Every generation has its own identity. Technology evolves, as does how people work, what they value, and where they live, play, shop, and eat.

 Those who grew up during the Great Depression and then had to ration during World War II remained frugal their entire lives.

-Just as every other generation, millennials live life a little differently than those who came before them.
+Just like every other generation, millennials live life a little differently than those who came before them.

 That includes the ways they spend money.
 Although there are exceptions, below is a general overview of millennial spending habits.